 Hello, friends!
 I have a quick home decor/sewing project for you – an easy plaid envelope pillow tutorial, emphasis on easy.
 For those of you who aren’t that into sewing, I promise you this is the easiest sewing ever (perfectly straight lines and measurements are NOT required) and definitely worth breaking out that sewing machine for (the one that’s collecting dust, maybe?).

 Ready to make your own?
-Here’s what you’ll need (affiliate links to some of my favorite supplies are provided):
+Here’s what you’ll need:

 - 2 18″ x 18″ pillow forms (I like feather inserts like these the best – they plump back up easily, so last forever compared to polyfil)